Vermont Roads - VT 100

 The joy of town maintenance!
 Signs like these are at least 50 years old, yet have held up much better than regular square shields (see the US 5 link at top for examples of those).

 SB from the top of VT 100C to the old Superior Court building at old VT 15 in Hyde Park.
 I theorize that the "100" was shifted left in the shield because it's so close to 100C, and may have been initially done for the wrong road.
+(The NB one atop the page is at the same junction.)
 The mountains in the second photo are Morse and Sterling in the foreground and Mansfield in the distance.

 Onto VT 8 and VT 100/8